dvidelabs/flatcc/README.md

 ### Type Identifiers

-Type identifier use a type hash which maps the fully qualified name of a type to a 4 byte hash.
-The type hash, or just type, is a 32-bit native value and the type identifier is a 4 character little endian encoded string of the same value.
+Type identifier use a type hash which maps a fully qualified type name of a into a 4 byte hash.
+The type has is a 32-bit native value and the type identifier is a 4 character little endian encoded string of the same value.